cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ```
 ## A. One miner receives GraphSync request from a relay.
 Miner does not know which peer requesting them, because the relay shields the peers.
-Two types of requests: "StateRoot[]" or null.
+Two types of requests: "BlockRoot[]" or null.
 -  Receive the `ChainID` from a graphRelaySync call
--  If `ChainID` exist in myChains, return myStateRoots[`ChainID`] and blocks according to selector; else response null
+-  If `ChainID` exist in myChains, return myblockRoots[`ChainID`] and blocks according to selector; else response null

-## B. Votings, chain choice and state generation
+## B. Votings, chain choice and block generation
 This process is for multiple chain, multiple relay and mulitple peers.
 ```
 1.Generate "chainID+relay+peer" combo, Pick up ONE random `chainID` in the myChains, according to the global time in the base of RelaySwitchTimeUnit, H = hash (RelaySwitchTimeUnit + chain ID)